Exploring OpenEMR’s Core Features: What You Need to Know 2025

 What is OpenEMR?

-OpenEMR is an open-source electronic health record system, medical billing, scheduling, and overall patient care.
-It is certified by the Office of the National Coordinator for Health Information Technology (ONC), which indicates that it meets federal standards for data privacy, security, and interoperability.
+OpenEMR is an open-source electronic health record system designed for managing patient data, scheduling, billing, and overall clinical workflows.
+It is certified by the Office of the National Coordinator for Health Information Technology (ONC).
+This means it meets strict federal standards for security, privacy, and interoperability.

 Core Features of OpenEMR